-Duelist/Double Duelist Style
+Duelist Style

 - Duelist Duelist style is defined as shooting a revolver cocked and fired onehanded and unsupported.
-The revolver, hand, or shooting arm may not be touched by the offhand except when resolving a malfunctioning revolver problem or when transferring the revolver from one hand to the other. - Double Duelist Double Duelist style is defined as shooting a revolver cocked and fired one handed and unsupported, with each hand.
-That is, one revolver with the left hand and one revolver with the right hand.
-The revolver, hand, or shooting arm may not be touched by the offhand except when resolving a malfunctioning revolver problem. - Duelist/Double Duelist Rules: - o Any main match, fixed sight model revolver may be used. - o Any SASS legal main match shotgun and legal main match rifle may be used. - o Any SASS legal ammunition may be used. - Only duelist style or double duelist style may be used. - o At no time shall the competitor have two loaded revolvers in hand at once. - Cross-draw holsters are allowed by any competitor shooting Duelist/Double Duelist style in any category.
+The revolver, hand, or shooting arm may not be touched by the offhand except when resolving a malfunctioning revolver problem or when transferring the revolver from one hand to the other. - Duelists may shoot one revolver right-handed and one revolver left-handed in what is commonly referred to as "Double Duelist".
+Double Duelist is NOT a standalone shooting category. - Duelist Rules: - Any main match, fixed sight model revolver may be used. - $\circ~$ Any SASS legal main match shotgun and legal main match rifle may be used. - $\circ~$ Any SASS legal ammunition may be used. - \circ $\;$ Only duelist style or double duelist style may be used. - The competitor shall not have two loaded revolvers in hand at once.
+(This may be corrected before cocking either one without penalty.) - Cross-draw holsters are allowed by any competitor shooting Duelist/Double Duelist style in any category.